 “It was significant to me that they agreed to that, because in the past, it’s always been put on us, the students, to arrange meetings with all these individual academic departments and gauge their interest,” said Zhang. “[The recent communication] means they had followed through on what they had promised in April.”

-“After the Atlanta incident, where many Asian people were murdered, Biddy’s response was kind of outlining the same kind of support that we’ve always had on campus — there were not really new initiatives,” added ShoYoung Shin ’19, another member of the AAAN.
+“After the tragic Atlanta incident, Biddy’s response was kind of outlining the same kind of support that we’ve always had on campus — there were not really new initiatives,” added ShoYoung Shin ’19, also a co-founder of the AAAN.
 “That was striking to see, in a time where there was so much violence and when students are feeling unsafe, especially.”

 “We just want to see tangible next steps from Biddy, Epstein and all the people who hold decision-making power and can actually create movement when it comes to the development of A/P/A studies,” Suzuki said.